 By taking one 30-minute walk a day, you’ll meet the Centers for Disease Control’s minimum recommendation for at least 150 minutes of moderate-intensity aerobic activity per week.

-In addition to providing time to clear your mind, walking daily can help you lose or maintain weight, ease joint pain and boost immunity, according to Harvard Health.
+In addition to providing time to clear your mind, walking daily can help ease joint pain and boost immunity, according to Harvard Health.

 Daily walks could even potentially add years to your life.
-One study found that adults who walked at least 7,000 steps a day experienced a 50 percent to 70 percent lower risk of all-cause mortality compared to adults who walked fewer than 7,000 steps per day.
+One study found that adults who walked at least 7,000 steps a day experienced a 50% to 70% lower risk of all-cause mortality compared to adults who walked fewer than 7,000 steps per day.

 You don’t have to walk alone, either (unless you want to).
 Ask a neighbor to join you on daily walks, or join a walking group that meets one or two times a week to build a social aspect into your routine.